pantheon-systems/documentation/source/content/guides/decoupled/drupal-frontend-starters/04-preview.md

 ## Configure Your Drupal Instance

-Your preview site and client secret must be properly configured on your Drupal instance to use Decoupled Preview.
+Your preview site and client secret must be correctly configured on your Drupal instance to use Decoupled Preview.

 1. Log in to your Drupal instance.
 1. Select **Configuration**, select **SimpleOAuth**, and then select **Clients**.